Medya-Diagnostic-Center/Docs/docs/tech-ecosystem/intro.md

 Operating in the digital age, businesses are increasingly reliant on technology to deliver their products and services.

-By applying fundemental principles and culture of software engineering, we can build a robust and scalable technology ecosystem that can support the business in its digital transformation journey.
+By applying fundamental principles and the culture of software engineering, we can build a robust and scalable technology ecosystem that can support the business in its digital transformation journey.

 The following sections will provide an overview of the technology ecosystem at MDC, including the architecture, design principles, and best practices.